 Day 4 – The West Highland Line

 Today we travel to Glasgow, before changing trains for a journey on one of the world's most spectacular scenic railroad lines, the West Highland Line.
 During our time onboard, we travel along a hillside ledge overlooking Gare Loch before we enter the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor.
 Mighty mountains provide an imposing backdrop to our journey as we approach Fort William.
 On arrival we transfer to our hotel.
 Overnight Ballachulish.
 (B, D)

 Day 5 - The Isle of Mull

 Today we travel by coach to the town of Oban.
 Leaving the mainland by Caledonian MacBrayne ferry, we make the 40-minute crossing to the Isle of Mull.
 As we head through the small islands and across to Mull, the incredible picture postcard views are truly awe-inspiring; rugged coastline, hills rising sharply from the water's edge, the endless greens, purples and browns of the moorland and jagged, exposed rock faces.
 We arrive at the town of Craignure from where we visit Duart Castle, the ancestral home of the Maclean Clan.
 The castle is only a few minutes drive from our mooring point at Craignure and remains in a superb condition, occupying a picturesque position overlooking Loch Don.
-After our visit, we enjoy a whisky tasting at our hotel.
+After our visit, we enjoy a whiskey tasting at our hotel.
 Overnight Ballachulish.
 (B, D)

 Day 6 – Neptune’s Staircase / Loch Linne Cruise / Glencoe